-The Subcommittee on Railroads, Pipelines and Hazardous Materials has jurisdiction over the economic and safety regulation of railroads and the agencies that administer these regulations.
+The Subcommittee also has jurisdiction over the agencies that administer these regulations.
 Railroad rates, service matters, and restructuring transactions, including mergers, is overseen by the five-member Surface Transportation Board (STB).
-This independent agency also has the authority to address national emergencies as they affect the nation’s rail transportation system, and is responsible for resolving certain disputes involving Amtrak.
+The independent agency also has the authority to address national emergencies as they affect the nation’s rail transportation system, and is responsible for resolving certain disputes involving Amtrak.

-Amtrak is the nation’s major provider of intercity passenger rail service.
+Amtrak is the Nation’s major provider of intercity passenger rail service.
 Also known as the National Railroad Passenger Corporation, Amtrak was established by law in 1970 and required to assume the responsibility from private sector railroads for provision of passenger rail services.
 The Subcommittee continues to oversee efforts to increase efficiency and accountability in Amtrak’s operations.

-Issues and agencies under the jurisdiction of the Railroads, Pipelines and Hazardous Materials Subcommittee include:
+Issues and agencies under the jurisdiction of the Railroads, Pipelines, and Hazardous Materials Subcommittee include: